mathigatti/PornHubPerCountry/README.md

 - jupyter lab or jupyter notebook

 ## Usage
-The code and further details are in the `pornhub_keywords.ipynb` notebook.
+The code and further details are in the [pornhub_keywords.ipynb](https://github.com/mathigatti/PornHubPerCountry/blob/master/pornhub_keywords.ipynb) notebook.
+You can run it with jupyter lab or remotely using google colab.

 ## Results
 Results are at [pornhub_keywords_per_country.csv](https://github.com/mathigatti/PornHubPerCountry/blob/master/pornhub_keywords_per_country.csv)